-- You will complete the home assignments on time.
-The assignments are designed to help you critically think about the concepts in your readings and presented in the video lectures and to see the practical application of psychology in our lives. - As I mentioned earlier, as leader of this academic team, I am eager to assist in your learning.
-Through the video lectures, I will provide you with reallife examples and experiences.
+- You will view all of the video lectures for class. - You will complete the home assignments on time.
+The assignments are designed to help you critically think about the concepts in your readings and presented in the video lectures and to see the practical application of psychology in our lives.

+As I mentioned earlier, as leader of this academic team, I am eager to assist in your learning.
+Through the video lectures, I will provide you with real-life examples and experiences.
 I will clarify any and all concepts that may be confusing.
 I will help you both in and outside of the class, when needed.
 I want you to succeed and I am certain that you will.
 However, do not expect me to teach the test, because I won't!
 Since you are now in college, you will be expected to rise to even a higher level of personal commitment to your learning.
 I want you to learn, not simply regurgitate memorized terms, and that requires a focused effort on your part.
 Class will be both informative and fun.
 Yes, fun!
 My goal is for this course to be a great experience in learning!